noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 could hold a part of the world’s economy...

 S-She’s exactly what could be said as the King of the world...
-For Isis-san and Kuro, 2 billion yen might just be… nothing more than loose change.
+For Isis-san and Kuro, 2 billion yen might just be... nothing more than loose change.

 I thought I had completely understood that Kuro and Isis-san were the top of the Demon Realm and possessed an overwhelming amount of wealth, but... they were